June 6, 2014 A Jehovah’s Witness Church in Kiryas Joel

 It seems they actually had more colorful opinions.
 From a forum from members of this faith and members who left their faith, http://www.jehovahs-witness.net, here are their comments.

-It is worth reading:
+They are worth reading:

 One member remembers the Hasidim “being very upset that the Witnesses ‘worshipped’ there among them.”